sveltejs/kit/documentation/docs/00-introduction.md

     Configurable rendering on a per-page or per-app level.

+- code-splitting for JS and CSS

+    Code-splitting so that your app only loads the code needed for each page.

+- prefetching

+    Prefetching pages before the user initiates navigation.

 - [service workers](#service-workers)

     Service workers to make your app work offline or speed up navigation by caching.

-- code-splitting for JS and CSS

-    Code-splitting so that your app only loads the code needed for a page.

-- prefetching

-    Prefetch pages before the user initiates navigation.

 - hot module reloading

-    The [Vite](https://vitejs.dev/) development server has built-in hot module reloading and error overlays so that updates are instantly visible without reloading the page.
+    A [Vite](https://vitejs.dev/) development server with built-in hot module reloading and error overlays so that your updates are instantly visible without reloading the page.

 - TypeScript

-    TypeScript support is built-in.
+    Built-in TypeScript support.

 ### Getting started